Overview

 Representation

-A representative, for the purposes of the code includes a colleague of the employee's choice and a registered trade union but not any other person or body unconnected with the enterprise.
+A representative, for the purposes of the code, includes a colleague of the employee's choice and a registered trade union, but not any other person or body unconnected with the Company.

 Appeals

 An employee will be entitled to appeal an outcome at any stage of the procedure.
-The appeal should be made in writing to the CEO within 5 days of the employee being informed of the result of any disciplinary action taken against the employee.
+The appeal should be made in writing to the CEO, within 5 working days of the employee being informed of the disciplinary action being taken against them.
+The CEO, or an assigned representative on their behalf, will arrange a meeting with the employee involved.
+The appeal outcome will be final.

 P.O.
 Doc 5